kotaro-osaka/coding_notes/setup-tauri-nextjs-monorepo.md

 ___
 > [!info]
-> Avoid sharing whole monorepo with webhost by setting up a **filtered deployment branch** » Prune with `turbo prune` to create a folder including the bare minimum of `apps/web` and deploy that using CI
+> Avoid sharing whole monorepo with webhost by setting up a **filtered deployment branch** » `turbo prune --scope=web` to create a folder including the bare minimum of `apps/web` and deploy that using CI